Ready Set Row Summer Development Team

 Q: How do I get to and from the Ready Set Row Summer Development Camp?

 A: Athletes must cover the transportation fees to get to the camp and get home from the camp.
 RSR will be providing a shuttle from the Philadelphia Airport to St. Andrew's on June 18, 2017 to help athletes get to the campus.
+Our shuttle will leave from the Philadelphia Airport at 1:00 so all flights should arrive by 12:30pm.
 Athletes are also welcome to arrange transportation directly to the school as long as you notify the coaches of your arrival time and method of transportation and have parental approval.
+Athletes should plan on arriving at St. Andrew's June 18th between 11am and 2:45pm; land practice will start at 3:00pm on June 18th.
 Athletes may leave from USRowing Club Nationals to head home provided we have parental permission in writing and you have signed out on July 16th.
 All other athletes will return to St. Andrew's in a chartered bus on July 16th and will depart July 17th.
 The chartered bus will arrive at St. Andrew's close to 2am, so we recommend not scheduling any transportation on the 17th earlier than 2pm so that your daughter can rest.
+All athletes should leave St. Andrew's on the 17th by 5pm.

 Q: What will the boarding arrangement look like?